-Staycations are this year’s number one travel trend with the great British seaside and rolling countryside on the top of people's list.
+Staycations are this year’s number one travel trend, with the great British seaside and rolling countryside on the top of people's list's.
 Leaving your passport and plug adaptor at home does not mean holidaymakers are sacrificing wanderlust.
 Yorkshire in particular is overflowing with a huge variety of cultural and natural attractions.
 So, let’s stop wishing for faraway lands when there is so much to enjoy closer to home.

 Picturesque, tranquil, wonderful, the North York Moors are a breath of fresh air.
 Comprising over 1,400 miles of natural beauty, this enchanting region is home to heather moorland, pine forests, rolling hills and shimmering coastline, not to mention badgers, roe deer and hawks.
 Look closer and you'll discover historic abbeys, castles and priories, traditional pubs and 'hidden' villages and hamlets.

 South Yorkshire is full of pleasant surprises.
-Once an industrial heartland, the region has been transformed into a 21st Century playground with a passion for music, sport and culture.
-So, alongside some of the UK's best shopping, family attractions and nightlife, you'll find some of UK's finest Gothic architecture, museums and Victorian monuments.
+Once an industrial heartland, the region has been transformed into a 21st century playground with a passion for music, sport and culture.
+So, alongside some of the UK's best shopping, family attractions and nightlife, you'll find some of the UK's finest Gothic architecture, museums and Victorian monuments.
 This engaging mix of old and new makes South Yorkshire a must for every generation.

-From family friendly seaside resorts to glorious stretches of golden sands and tiny fishing villages clinging to the stunning rugged cliffs, the Yorkshire Coast has something for everyone.
-Whether you want to enjoy award winning Fish and Chips beside the seaside or trying something more challenging such as cycling in the countryside, it’s the ideal location for your next UK Staycation.
+From family-friendly seaside resorts to glorious stretches of golden sands and tiny fishing villages clinging to the stunning rugged cliffs, the Yorkshire Coast has something for everyone.
+Whether you want to enjoy award winning fish and chips beside the seaside or trying something more challenging such as cycling in the countryside, it’s the ideal location for your next UK Staycation.
 Create memories that will last a lifetime on the Yorkshire Coast; a destination not to be missed.

 West Yorkshire is a rich tapestry of culture and heritage with museums and galleries in ample supply.
-A tantalising timetable of events, exhibitions and festivals reflect the history and creativity the areas are synonymous with.
+A tantalising timetable of events, exhibitions and festivals reflect the history and creativity the area is synonymous with.
 All against a breathtaking backdrop of blue skies and rolling hills.
 Discover a wide variety of culture, heritage, international sport and live music in Leeds.
-Bradford is the world’s first UNESCO City of Film, a centre of Victorian heritage and the curry Capital of Britain.
+Bradford is the world’s first UNESCO City of Film, a centre of Victorian heritage and the Curry Capital of Britain.
 This culturally diverse city has a vitality that grabs you by the collar and pulls you in.
 And it just keeps getting better.